IsaiaScope/Iso_Obsidian_2.0/JS and TS/JavaScript/Design Patterns/Data/Patterns/Factory.md

 ---

+## Summary

+- A factory method is a static method that creates objects
+- A factory is any entity that can take care of object creation
+- A factory can be external or reside inside the object as an inner class
+- Hierarchies of factories can be used to create related objects

+---

 ## Example

 _Factory method_ is a method for manufacturing as new object, and it gives you a certain benefits, in addition to being able to be very explicit about the naming of the method itself and the names of arguments